tmeadon/meadon.me/blog/content/posts/extracting-function-app-info-rest-api.md

     Invoke-RestMethod -Uri $uri -Headers $headers -Method <SomeMethod>
     ```

-Using `Invoke-AzRestMethod` we don't have to worry about any of that - as long as we've logged in to Azure PowerShell (using `Connect-AzAccount`) we can simply run something like:
+Using `Invoke-AzRestMethod` we don't have to worry about any of that - as long as we've logged in to Azure PowerShell (using `Connect-AzAccount`) we can simply run:

 ```PowerShell
 Invoke-AzRestMethod -Path ('{0}?api-version={1}' -f $resourceId, $apiVersion) -Method <SomeMethod>